-By Joyce Hall, chair of EMS Ad-hoc Committee
+By Bill Campbell, EMS Ad-hoc Committee member

 What does the St. Croix Emergency Medical Service cost?
 And who pays for it?
 I had no idea until I joined the EMS ad hoc Advisory Committee — five Hudson residents who volunteered to search for a way to make the SCEMS sustainable.
 You may recall the controversy last summer, when the City Council considered a proposal to sell the SCEMS to Hudson/Lakeview Hospital.

 Many objected, including me, but few knew the details of how the service is currently supported.

 The SCEMS 2018 budget for operations, maintenance, and capital outlay is $1,510,933.
 The predicted revenue for 2018 is $1,509,976.
 Most of that revenue comes from patients who are transported: $1,035,582, or 68.58 percent.
 Less than a third—$474,394, or 31.42 percent—comes from the property taxes of the residents in the SCEMS service area (City of Hudson, Town of Hudson, Village of North Hudson, and parts of the Towns of Troy and Warren) at the rate of $17 per resident.
 Budget numbers provided by Hudson Finance Director Brenda Malinowski.

 Whenever the ambulance transports an individual, he or she is charged an average of $1,300 for the service.
 Medical supplies and mileage can increase the charge to more than $2,000.
 Patients with health insurance pass the bill along.
 Most private insurance companies will pay the bulk of that charge.
 Medicare pays only $420, Medicaid even less.
 Individuals who have no insurance owe the full amount.